Formal power series for asymptotically hyperbolic Bach-flat metrics: Introduction

 In seminal work, Fefferman and Graham \cite{FG1, FG2} studied formal series solutions of the Einstein equation for asymptotically hyperbolic metrics expanded about conformal infinity.
 This led to the identification of data for the singular boundary value problem for these metrics, the discovery of obstructions to power series solutions, and ultimately the discovery of new conformal invariants for the conformal boundary.
 It also laid the groundwork for holography within the AdS/CFT correspondence.

 More recently, Gover and Waldron \cite{GW} and Graham \cite{Graham1} have performed similar analyses for a scalar geometric PDE problem, a singular boundary value problem for the Yamabe equation.
+In 3-dimensions, this problem was solved in \cite{ACF} as part of the construction of hyperboloidal initial data for the Einstein equations on spacetime.
 Albin \cite{Albin} has announced an analysis of asymptotically hyperbolic formal series solutions of the Euler-Lagrange equations of Lovelock actions in arbitrary dimensions.

 Here we study the question of formal series expansions for a fourth-order geometric PDE in the asymptotically hyperbolic setting.
-We focus on the Bach equation in dimension $n=4$, and on a slightly modified equation amenable to our methods when $n>4$.
+We focus on the Bach equation in dimension $n=4$.
 The Bach equation is

 where $W_{abcd}$ is the Weyl tensor, $R_{ab}$ is the Ricci tensor, and $B_{ab}$ is called the Bach tensor.
 On closed $4$-manifolds, \eqref{eq1.1} is the Euler-Lagrange equation for the functional